jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

   arrays, with homogeously typed columns and fast indexing capabilities).
 If you need an Excel equivalent in Python, use `pandas`.
-Similarly as `numpy`, `pandas` provides fast and easy operations on dataframes, such as pivoting, merging, joining, data filtration, column-wise operations.
+Similarly as `numpy`, `pandas` provides fast and easy operations on dataframes, such as pivoting, merging, joining, data filtering, column-wise operations.
 We also have a full chapter on how to use `pandas` (see XXX for details [**Editorial note:** this chapter has not yet been written])!